SlapBot/slapbot.github.io/documentation/resources/football/index.md

 <a name="configuration"></a>
 ## Configuration
-First of all in order to use Football Module, it's strongly recommended to fill in your favorite id and name from the given table listed below to enjoy all the features available to you by this given module.
+First of all in order to use `Football Module`, it's strongly recommended to fill in your favorite `id` and `name` from the given table listed below to enjoy all the features available to you by this given module.

 **Note** : If you can't find your favorite team in the given table listed below, head to the features section to know